SVL-simulator/runner/docs/README.md

 To run the Cut-in scenario twice on a test map, navigate to the scenarios directory and type:
 `scenic_lgsvl.sh run -i 2 -m Straight2LaneSame cut-in/scenic-cut-in.sc`

-To run the Cut-in scenario twice on the San Francisco map, navigate to the scenarios directory and type:
+To run the Cut-in scenario three times on the San Francisco map, navigate to the scenarios directory and type:
-`scenic_lgsvl.sh run -i 2 -m Straight2LaneSame cut-in/scenic-cut-in-sf.sc`
+`scenic_lgsvl.sh run -i 3 -m SanFrancisco cut-in/scenic-cut-in-sf.sc`

-The `scenic-cut-in-sf.sc` script was modified to load the SanFrancisco OpenDRIVE HD map instead of Straight2LaneSame, and the `apolloHDMap` param was changed to use the correct map from Apollo's Dreamview.
+Note: The `scenic-cut-in-sf.sc` script is based on the `scenic-cut-in.sc` script but was modified to load the "SanFrancisco" OpenDRIVE HD map instead of "Straight2LaneSame", and the `apolloHDMap` param was changed to select the correct map from Apollo's Dreamview.
+The San Francisco HD map is very large and takes a while to parse before the first iteration can begin.

 ### Pedestrian Crossing Scenarios